capulongc/SportsCardsWeb/Workflow.md

 # WorkFlow

-## Why should i make a branch and what should I name it.
+## Why should i make a branch and what should I name it?
 1. Create a new branch by using:
    - `git checkout -b "insert branch name here"`
 2. For each task in a user story please create a feature branch with a name that describe said feature.